Triffin v. Pomerantz Staffing Services, LLC

 Plaintiff presented no sworn statements or other evidential material in opposition to

-and the signatures embossed on the instruments were not Pomerantz's.
-Accordingly, it
+check stock and the signatures embossed on the instruments were not Pomerantz's.

-was undisputed that the forged signatures were "unauthorized" and could not impose
+Accordingly, it was undisputed that the forged signatures were "unauthorized" and could

-liability on Pomerantz for these counterfeit checks.*fn2 We, thus, affirm the summary
+not impose liability on Pomerantz for these counterfeit checks.*fn2 We, thus, affirm

 Even if the Code were to permit liability on a drawer whose signature has been forged,